WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 <img src="https://whatsgoodtodo.com/wp-content/uploads/2019/03/PlaybrushSmartSonic.png" alt="Smart toothbush">

-A good article about other experiments done inside a actual library appeared in code4lib Issue 38, 2017-10-18.
+A good article about other experiments done inside a actual library with sensors appeared in code4lib Issue 38, 2017-10-18.
-[Code4Lib Testing Three Types of Raspberry Pi People Counters](https://journal.code4lib.org/articles/12947)
+[Code4Lib Testing Three Types of Raspberry Pi People Counters](https://journal.code4lib.org/articles/12947) I will take a different angle using the same kind of sensors, and explain why.

 Let's start with the definition IoT devices are.
 I'm a fan of Wikipedia so here is the obligatory quote: